lewagon/dotfiles/04-Front-End/01-HTML-and-CSS/01-Profile-content/README.md

 ## Background & Objectives

-A simple challenge to manipulate basic HTML tags and create a profile card with headers, text, lists, and images.
+A challenge to manipulate basic HTML tags and create a profile card with headers, text, lists, and images.

 ## Setup